 Even if you're in the United States without permission or proper immigration documents, various sections of the U.S. Constitution apply to you.
 There is a particularly important provision of the Fourteenth Amendment stating that, "No state shall . . . deprive any person of life, liberty or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."

 An undocumented immigrant is definitely a "person."
 In brief, this means that you are owed such procedural rights as a jury trial and the right to defend yourself against the charges if arrested; and if someone sues you over a civil matter, that you have the right to receive notice and to defend yourself in court.

 Various criminal charge-related amendments to the Constitution (including the First, Fourth, Fifth, Sixth and 14th) also apply.
 These protect undocumented immigrants against unlawful search and seizure by law enforcement authorities (without probable cause and a warrant for such an action) and against self-incrimination.

 Undocumented immigrants have the right to file lawsuits, such as discrimination suits, in federal court.
 State laws vary, but some jurisdictions give an undocumented immigrant the right to sue in state court, as well.

 Defense Against Removal

-You have the right to defend yourself against?deportation or removal from the United States.
-If immigration officials discover that you're living in the country illegally, you have the right to a hearing.
-The government can't simply send you home without one.
-You also have the right to an attorney, but the government doesn’t have to pay for one on your behalf.
+You have the right to defend yourself against deportation or removal from the United States.
+If immigration officials discover that you're living in the country illegally, you have the right to a hearing before an immigration judge in the Executive Office for Immigration Review or EOIR (unless you've returned to the U.S. after a previous order of deportation).
+The U.S. government can't, in most cases, simply send you home without a hearing.

-No Right to Work
+No Right to Work in the United States

-Rights if You Are Working
+Rights If You Are Working in the United States

 Protections Against Discrimination